Bitcoin Margin Trading – A Beginner’s Guide

-Let’s assume you have only $100 and you buy $10,000 worth of Bitcoin (with a 100x leverage).
-If Bitcoin’s price drops by $1, you effectively lost $100 because of how much you’re leveraged.
-In this case, you don’t have any more money in your account and your trade will be liquidated.
+Let’s assume you have only $100, and you buy $10,000 worth of Bitcoin (with a 100x leverage).
+If Bitcoin’s price drops by $1, you effectively lose $100 because of how much you’re leveraged.
+In this case, you don’t have any more money in your account, and your trade will be liquidated.

 As you can see, leveraged trading goes both ways – increased profits but also liquidation happens on much smaller price movements.